 I live at home with my parents and our dog, a Standard Poodle.
-His name is Bracken and he’s just become famous this week, being featured in an interview I did with a friend.
-Lol.

 I am not a closet anything.
 I am open and proud to be a major Cheesy Pop fan, Christmas nut, and general all round Geek.
 And I don’t care.
 I tend to make friends easily, but with the chaos that is my life, 24/7, I find it hard to keep in touch with people and my introvert personality doesn’t help either.
 But the friends I do have, mostly abroad through Facebook and writing circles, are fabulous.
 I love having that support system 24 hours a day.
 I’m quite an expressive person, when I open up, so having people there is a great thing.
 I will admit, that I have trust issues but then, everyone does at some point, right?